Sequeira8/python-challenge-master/README.md

 ## Execution

-Make sure to download the project into your computer The system only shows a maximum of 8 suggestions to the user, you can change this number on the autocomplete.py file line 72.
+Make sure to download the project into your computer.
+The system only shows a maximum of 8 suggestions to the user, you can change this number on the autocomplete.py file line 72.